-What Does a Web Designer Do - Understand the Scope of Web Design Services
+What Does a Web Designer Do - Scope of Web Design Explained

 Not sure what are the responsibilities of a web designer?
 Let’s answer the question “what does a web designer do” by looking at the web design process in more detail.